Psalter of Bonne de Luxembourg: Description

-The page margins contain at least two hundred birds of around forty species, mostly depicted three-eights of an inch or less in size.
-Most were well and minutely described from life and identifiable; the leaves feature miniature depictions sparrows, finches, larks, among others; some depictions are either fanciful or to badly drawn or indistinct to believe as from life.
+The page margins contain at least two hundred birds of around forty species, mostly depicted three-eighths of an inch or less in size.
+Most were well and minutely described from life and identifiable; the leaves feature miniature depictions sparrows, finches, larks, among others; some depictions are either fanciful or too badly drawn or indistinct to be believed as from life.
 The treatment of the birds is so consistent it has been suggested that they were designed by a single hand, although with the weaker examples, he had perhaps been accompanied by a less familiar assistant.

 The page illustrating Psalm 53, The Fool Hath said in his heart, There is no God, shows a man drinking from a chalice, a typical attribute of the fool, signifying drunkenness.
 He is held back by another man who holds his long hood and beats him.
 This second character probably comes from the tradition of depicting the fool as a yokel or madman clutching a cudgel.
 The first fool has variously been identified as a drunkard, a monk, and Archbishop Baldwin of Luxembourg.
 A contemporary viewer would have likely recognised him as a Jew.
 Both men contain elements of the grotesque, and are executed in grisaille against a deep blue background.
 The bas-de-page contains two lions gnawing at the Bonne of Luxembourg coat-of-arms.